Dantan: Area overview

 Kharagpur subdivision, shown partly in the map alongside, mostly has alluvial soils, except in two CD blocks in the west – Kharagpur I and Keshiary, which mostly have lateritic soils.
 Around 74% of the total cultivated area is cropped more than once.
-With a density of population of 787 per km2nearly half of the district’s population resides in this subdivision.
-14.33% of the population lives in urban areas and 86.67% lives in the rural areas.
+With a population density of 787 persons per km2, nearly half of the district’s population resides in this subdivision.
+14.33% of the population lives in urban areas and the rest in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Civic administration

 CD block HQ

 The headquarters of Dantan I CD block are located at Dantan.

 Police station

 Dantan police station has jurisdiction over Dantan I CD block.

 Transport

 The Kolkata-Chennai South Eastern Railway passes through Dantan I CD Block and there is a station at Dantan named Dantan railway station.

 The Kolkata-Chennai Golden Quadrilateral National Highway 16 or Kolkata-Bengaluru Asian Highway 45 passes through Dantan.
 Dantan is well connected with Nayagram via Mogalmari Bhasraghat Road.